 This function just disables the interrupt in the interrupt controller.
 It does not disable the interrupt of any peripherals.
 This has to be done elsewhere.

 Note that the ISRIndex counts from 0 for the first entry in the vector table.
 The first peripheral index therefore has the ISRIndex 16, because the first peripheral interrupt vector is located after the 16 generic vectors in the vector table.
 This differs from index values used with CMSIS.

-6.8.5 OS_ARM_ISRSetPrio()
+6.9.1.5 OS\ARM\ISRSetPrio()

-Used to set or modify the priority of a specific interrupt source by programming the interrupt controller.
+Sets the priority of a specific interrupt source.

 Parameter Description ISRIndex Index of the interrupt source which should be modified.
-Note that the index counts from 0 for the first entry in the vector table.
-Prio The priority which should be set for the specific interrupt.
-Prio ranges from 0 (highest priority) to 255 (lowest priority).
+Not that the index counts from 0 for the first entry in the vector table.
+Prio The priority which should be set for the specified interrupt source.
+Prio ranges from 0 (highest priority) to 255 (lower priority).

-This function sets the priority of an interrupt channel by programming the interrupt controller.
-Please refer to CPU-specific manuals about allowed priority levels.
-Note that the ISRIndex counts from 0 for the first entry in the vector table.
-The first peripheral index therefore has the ISRIndex 16, because the first peripheral interrupt vector is located after the 16 generic vectors in the vector table.
-This differs from index values used with CMSIS.
 The priority value is independent of the chip-specific preemption levels.
 Any value between 0 and 255 can be used, were 255 always is the lowest priority and 0 is the highest priority.
 The function can be called to set the priority for all interrupt sources, regardless of whether embOS is used or not in the specified interrupt handler.
 Note that interrupt handlers running on priorities from 127 or higher must not call any embOS function.